clef-men/article_zoo_popl/popl26-reviews-and-comments.md

 > - Section 4.1 -- I don't think the full chronology of when things were
 >   implemented is really necessary/the best use of space.

 Our intent was to suggest, in a fact-based way, that getting features integrated in the upstream OCaml compiler is in fact a significant source of work.
-(This is also a form of impact of our research, and letting our academic colleagues have a bird eye's view of the dynamics involved could be of interest to some.)
+(This is also a form of impact of our research, and show to our academic colleagues a bird's eye view of the dynamics involved could be of interest to some.)

 > - Lines 600 - Lines 604: I think you should spell out the reason why
 >   Some 0 == Some 0 can return false, for people who do not already